 From 2001 to 2006, the smelter property was subject to a $3.35 million federal Resource Conservation & Recovery Act (RCRA) corrective action/Indiana State RCRA closure project that is nearly complete.
 This work included demolition of an on-site baghouse; consolidation of debris, on-site hazardous wastes and slag dredged from Lake George into the landfill; and construction of a phyto-cap, a remedy technology which consists of growing selected plants and trees on top of a landfill.

 In December 2005, ASARCO declared bankruptcy and abandoned the site before the RCRA corrective action was completed.
 A federal bankruptcy court ultimately allocated $1.2 million to a federal Trustee to complete the corrective action.
-To date the Trustee has spent approximately $500,000 to install groundwater monitoring wells, conduct groundwater monitoring, and develop plans for replanting and revegetating the landfill cover.
-The remaining tasks are revegetation of the landfill cover and additional groundwater monitoring and sampling to assure that the phyto-cap is performing successfully
+As of early 2019 the Trustee has spent about half of the funds originally allocated by the bankruptcy court to complete the RCRA corrective action at the Federated Metals landfill, consisting primarily of landfill cap maintenance and groundwater monitoring.
+This RCRA corrective action work is still ongoing.

 At the request of EPA’s RCRA program, in late 2016 and early 2017 EPA’s Superfund Division sampled soils at city-owned properties and right-of-ways in Hammond and Whiting to determine if heavy metals from the former Federated Metals Corporation (FMC) facility had contaminated the surrounding residential areas.
 The results showed some lead and arsenic contamination at unoccupied properties in the community.